ardalanamini/xcoins-code-review/README.md

   > The `eslint` config allows to enforce the desired code style among all the contributors.
 - Issues in the `src` directory:
   - Unused imports. (e.g. unused `lodash` import in the `src/scripts/seed.ts`)
+  - Wrong values passed to the database models to be created based on the provided database model schemas.
+    (e.g. `name`, `start_date`, `check_date`, `divisa`, `Crypto_price_start` & `Crypto_price_check` fields
+    for the `Simulator` model in the `src/scripts/seed.ts` file)
   - Using `var` to define variables.
     > This way the variable would be defined/redefined globally which could cause problems.
     > Instead of `var`, it's best to use `let` or `const`.
+  - Database models weren't typed.
+    > I added the missing interfaces that can be modified easily if needed.
+  - Database model fields were all optional & lacked the information about other required validations.
+  - Database model fields lacked consistency. (e.g. some used `snake-case` format & some `camel-case` such as `dateRecorded` in the `Simulator` model)

 ### Improvements